 There is also an additional department known as the Story Team which assists the Council in operational management of the story; helping to keep the canon of the universe in line, answer canonical questions proposed by the community and offer themselves as a story based sounding board for the Council should it be necessary.

-The Administrative Council, Technical Support, Community Services and Story Teams serve at the whim of all of the members within the Project.
-If a member has a problem with the actions of the AC, TS, CS or S Teams they can bring their concerns directly to the Project Council or Administrative Coordinator.
+The Council, Technical Support, Community Services and Story Teams serve at the whim of all of the members within the Project.
+If a member has a problem with the actions of the Council, TS, CS or Story Teams they can bring their concerns directly to the Project Council or Administrative Coordinator.